Saints release 2022 schedule, will open season on the road at Atlanta

 In Week 6, we get the game we've been waiting for.
 It's the Bengals vs the Saints, as Joe Burrow and Ja'Marr Chase make their return to Louisiana.
 That game is a 12 p.m. kickoff, kind of surprised that it isn't on Primetime.

 After facing Joey B, the Saints will have a short week and will travel to Arizona for Thursday Night Football.
 This is where the New Orleans schedule gets difficult.
 As the Saints have the Ravens, Steelers, Rams, 49ers and Bucs all in a row.
+New Orleans will face 7 playoff teams from last year in 8 weeks.

 And for the fourth time in five seasons, the Saints will end the season against Carolina on January 8.
 Here is the Saints' full schedule below: